xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Objects/voxel.md

 The size of the [voxel](/Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/voxel.md) grid can be adjusted to represent objects of different sizes.

 The value of each [voxel](/Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/voxel.md) can be used to represent the material or density of the object.

-[Voxels](/Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/voxel.md) are a versatile tool that can be used to represent a wide variety of 3D data.

-They are a powerful tool for creating realistic and immersive 3D experiences.